Field Service Trends that Will Shape This Decade

 Yogesh Choudhary, CEO at FieldCircle, elaborates on this as, “The people critical to your business success are out in the field and their empowerment can not only provide immense business and customer insights but can simply be transformative for your service business.”

 9. Performance Management Tools

-A typical FSM process requires performance evaluation of people, processes and assets.
-Most of the field service organizations use KPIs or metrics to evaluate the performance.
-Some of the top KPIs, according to the Field Service News report, include customer satisfaction, service revenue, mean time to repair, SLA compliance, field technician utilization rate, and service part revenue.
+A typical FSM process requires a performance evaluation of people, processes, and assets.
+Most field service organizations use KPIs or metrics to evaluate performance.
+Some of the most-used field service KPIs, according to the Field Service News report, include customer satisfaction, service revenue, mean time to repair, SLA compliance, field technician utilization rate, and service part revenue.

 As the companies would move their processes online, it would increase the adoption of performance management tools to set, define, monitor, and measure KPIs, be it of assets or field teams or so on.

 Currently, the global asset performance management market is expected to grow at a CAGR of 10.7% to reach a market value of 18, 765 million in 2025.
 On the same line, the global field service management market size is expected to grow from USD 3.0 billion in 2020 to USD 5.1 billion by 2025, at a Compound Annual Growth Rate (CAGR) of 11.0% during the forecast period.